IBM/cloud-native-starter/workshop-one-service/1-prereqs.md

 ### Tools - Option 2: Prebuilt Image with Code in Container

 There is an image on DockerHub with all required tools.
 This option works for Mac, Linux and Windows.
-To get started as quickly as possible, use this image.
+To get started as quickly as possible, use this image (see this [article](https://suedbroecker.net/2019/08/27/definition-of-a-dockerfile-to-use-bash-scripts-on-a-windows-10-machine-for-our-cloud-native-starter-workshop/) for more).

 #### Step 1: Run this command in a terminal